justarandomgeek/vscode-factoriomod-debug/doc/package.md

 ## Tasks

 These tasks can also be accessed in VSCode's Tasks system.
 Custom scripts will run inside the mod directory and have the environment variables `FACTORIO_MODNAME` and `FACTORIO_MODVERSION` provided.
+Tasks can also be run from command line with `fmtk`.

 ### Run Script
   * run any script from `info.json#/package/scripts[name]`